alkampfergit/personal-blog/codewrecks/content/post/old/2009/05/the-importance-of-factories-in-testing.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

 The data variable contains the object under test, I only want to test if I can save it, but it have a property of type AnalyzedLink  that link this object to a LinkResult.
-To create a valid LinkResult object, is a pain, because it is a central object it needs data in other three tables etc etc, but thanks to the SqlServerEntityFactory Iâ€™m able to create an object and saved it to the database, so I have a valid link.
+To create a valid LinkResult object, is a pain, because it is a central object it needs data in other three tables etc etc, but thanks to the SqlServerEntityFactory I'm able to create an object and saved it to the database, so I have a valid link.

 Thanks to an helper class that populates basic properties with default values the factory have this code